 Events are free to attend, but booking is essential.
-If you would be interested in attending, please register via Eventbrite.
+If you would be interested in attending, please do let us know.
 If you have any queries, please contact firstname.lastname@example.org or call 0300 30 200 30.
 We will send further details out a short while before each event.

 The BPA held a celebratory Festival event in Manchester to commemorate our 20th Anniversary.
 The day was truly AMAZING and we would like to give a HUGE thank you to all 171 people who attended and got enthusiastically involved in the workshops and interactive sessions – you made the day what it was!
 We’d also like to say a MASSIVE thank you to all of the speakers, all of the BPA volunteers, the videographers, the STEM ambassadors, the childcare team, the catering and venue staff, and anyone else who helped in the realisation of this fantastic event!

 Thank you also to our financial supporters.
 In January, we were fortunate to be a successful recipient in Alnylam Pharmaceuticals’ Advocacy for Impact competitive grant programme.
 This meant that an event of this scale really was possible!
 We would also like to thank Recordati Rare Diseases (previously known as Orphan Europe) and Clinuvel (UK) Ltd for their continued support and grants which helped to support the Festival.
 Indeed, as Antony Fearn mentioned in his introduction to the festival day, a patient event of this scale dedicated to porphyria has not been seen anywhere in the world before!

 For more information on how our amazing festival went, please see our 20th Anniversary Festival page.